 The licence is initially awarded for a 3-year term, after which it can be renewed twice for further two-year periods with a 50% reduction in the licence size required with each renewal.

-The licence is located in the Mchinji District, with its western border just east of the town of Mchinji.
-The southeastern corner of the licence falls within Lilongwe District.
-The small town of Nkotakata at the centre of the licence is 90km along the M12 highway from Malawi’s administrative capital, Lilongwe.
+The majority of the licence is located in Mchinji District, with its western border just east of the town of Mchinji, while the southeastern corner of the licence falls within Lilongwe District.
+The town of Nkotakata and Kamwendo Trading Centre lies in the middle of the licence, 90km along the M12 highway from Malawi’s administrative capital, Lilongwe.
 The M18 highway runs north from a junction with the M12 at Nkotakata.
-A railway traverses the licence alongside the M12 road and runs to the sea port of Nacala in Mozambique.
-There are many dirt roads and tracks in good condition offering access to most parts of the licence, and any remaining distance is easily covered by motorbike, bicycle or on foot.
-Elevation is approximately 1,050-1,150m, the more elevated parts being mainly in the west, and a number of hills stand above the broad plain.
+The main railway line from Zambia traverses the licence alongside the M12 road and runs to the deep-water port of Nacala in Mozambique.
+There are numerous dirt roads and tracks offering easy access throughout the licence.
+Elevation is approximately 1,050–1,150m, with higher elevated parts mainly in the west, and a number of small hills standing above the broad plain of the region.
+The eastern border of the Mchinji licence adjoins a large licence owned by McCourt Mining Pty Ltd, a wholly owned subsidiary of Sovereign Metals Ltd, that hosts Sovereign's Kasiya and Bua projects where exciting rutile discoveries have been announced in 2020.

 The earliest known work was carried out in 1908 by T.E.G.
 Bailey of the Imperial Institute Mineral Survey of British Central Africa.
 He identified the main metasupracrustal and igneous rock types, remarking that “what little evidence we now have points to a uniform granite basement” and pointed out that the gold-bearing reefs then being worked at Missale and Chifumbazi in Mozambique were in metasupracrustal rocks close to their contact with the granite.